vu-dao-93/phuonganh-portfolio/src/pages/index.md

     alt: Coffee beans
     image: /img/products-grid1.jpg
 image: /img/home-jumbotron.jpg
-aboutPage:
-  title: What is this?
-  description: Whatever you imagine it to be.
-  content: Whatever you imagine it to be
 description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that